What’s in Your Beekeeping Smoker?

 When our son first started keeping bees I had no idea what a beekeeping smoker was used for or what to put in the smoker.
 The smoker is really a beekeeper’s best friend but there is a learning curve to using it.
 There is also a wide variety of items you can use in your smoker; many of them are probably already growing on your property.

 The beekeeping smoker hasn’t changed much in the last 100 years.
 It’s basically a metal can which is called the fire chamber.
-The can has a hinged, directional spout which acts like a chimney and bellows for circulating air through the fire chamber.
+The can has a hinged, directional spout that acts like a chimney and bellows for circulating air through the fire chamber.

 Why a Beekeeping Smoker is Important